Macquarie-University-DSC/devops_primer_workshop/README.md

 dealing with security today, but we need to atleast demonstrate creating a configuration in a testing environment that is similar to our production environment but not exactly the same.
 This is where vagrant comes in.

-Vagrant is a command line tool that interfaces with virtual machine software like VirtualBox.
-Vagrant allows us to quickly setup production like virtual machines to test our ansible configurations on.
+Vagrant is a frontend for virtual machines.
+It allows us to quickly set up virtual machines for testing things like ansible configurations.
+It is really easy to use, and you can get a centos/7 instance up and running in three commands.

-### Creating a testing virtual machine for the api

-1. Add `/.vagrant/`

-2. Run `vagrant init centos/7`

-3. Run `vagrant up`

-4. Run `vagrant ssh` to log into your computer

-5. You will need to follow the steps to create the database all over again but this time, we will not create a new user.
-   Just create the database and call it tasks_db_test instead.

-That's it!
+Although I could not be bothered to test our ansible configurations so I will not be using vagrant :(.

 ### Creating ansible configurations for our API